Diverse teams provide an immediate and long-lasting solution to the global problem of understaffed positions.

 Not only are women well-suited for security and risk management professions, women in the study see the professions to be an excellent career path.
 However, effort must be taken to retain them; otherwise, women may leave their positions to find a transparent and supportive work environment elsewhere.

 Both female and male respondents believe that sponsoring and mentoring high-potential women will improve the recruitment and retention of women in security and risk management.
 Diversity task forces are extremely important, whereas mandatory diversity training, job tests and grievance systems are not perceived as beneficial for organizational diversity.
 Providing work-life balance practices such as flexible work hours is a competitive differentiator in the labor market that can improve the retention and recruitment of women.

 Women Are Underrepresented in the Technical Security and Risk Management Disciplines

 As we previously mentioned, male security and risk management executives almost triple female executives.
 There is a very large difference in two disciplines: IT compliance management has the highest ratio of men to women with 5.3 men to every woman.
 Business continuity management (BCM) is next highest with a ratio of 4.6 men to every woman.

 Gartner analysts recommend that companies target women while they’re in school to sell them on a career in security and risk management.
 They will need to coordinate these efforts with school officials.

-“Grow the general workforce pipeline for security and risk management by partnering with primary, secondary and higher educational institutions to introduce young women to the security and risk management professions,” Ms. Witty said.
+“Grow the general workforce pipeline for security and risk management by partnering with primary, secondary and higher educational institutions to introduce young women to the security and risk management professions,” Witty says.
 “Do not focus only on technical educational programs; approach liberal arts and communications academic programs to ensure females understand the value of a security and risk management career choice.”